 Best North Shore Restaurants

-- Arm’s Reach Bistro – at 4390 Gallant Avenue in Deep Cove offers great food in a beautiful part of town.
-Their 2018 Dine Out Vancouver Festival dinner menu costs $30 and includes a choice of either malai cashew curry or tagine chicken.
+- Arm’s Reach Bistro – at 4390 Gallant Avenue in Deep Cove, this place offers great food in a beautiful part of town.
+Their 2021 Dine Out Vancouver Festival dinner menu costs $38 and includes a choice of either malai cashew curry or tagine chicken.
 (Takeout is available.)

-- Village Tap House – a good West Vancouver pub at 900 Main Street at the Park Royal Shopping Centre.
-Both lunch and dinner options this year are $20.
-Your entree choices here are a cheeseburger with fries, mushroom pizza or macaroni and cheese, so a fairly typical pub-style fare.
+- Village Tap House – a popular pub at 900 Main Street at the Park Royal Shopping Centre.
+Both lunch and dinner options this year are $25.
+Your entrée choices here are a cheeseburger with fries, mushroom pizza or macaroni and cheese, so a fairly typical pub-style fare.
 The meal also comes though with your choice of a brussel sprout appetizer, soup or caesar salad, plus a sticky toffee pudding or white chocolate cheesecake for dessert.
 (Takeout is available.)
 This restaurant also participates in the Ocean Wise Seafood program.

 Best Restaurants in Burnaby

-Some of the best restaurants participating in the 2018 Vancouver Dine Out Festival in Burnaby include the following:
+One of the best restaurants that participated in the 2021 Vancouver Dine Out Festival in Burnaby was the following:

 Best Restaurants in Richmond

-Great 2018 Dine Out Vancouver Restaurants in Richmond include the following:
+Great 2021 Dine Out Vancouver Restaurants in Richmond included the following:

-- The Keg Steakhouse – the 11151 No. 5 Road location of this popular chain restaurant has 3-course dinners for $40.
-It’s located near SilverCity Riverport Cinemas and not far from the International Buddhist Temple.
-Our favourite option is the prime rib, but the salmon and sirloin are also exceptional.
+- The Keg Steakhouse – the 11151 No. 5 Road location of this popular chain restaurant has 3-course dinners for $50.
+The place is located near SilverCity Riverport Cinemas and not far from the International Buddhist Temple.
+Our favourite option is the prime rib, but the salmon and steaks are also exceptional.
 (Takeout is available at this location.)

 - Yokohama Teppanyaki Japanese Restaurant – in Steveston Village at 12251 No. 1 Road.
 The lunch and dinner options in 2021 are $39 and they include a choice of New York steak, filet mignon, lobster, or sashimi.
 (The lunch and dinner menus are available for takeout.)

 Click RICHMOND‘s Best Restaurants for more dining venues any time of the year.